broadinstitute/gatk-sv/scripts/docker/README.md

 * `test_build_docker.ipynb` is for debugging and testing purposes

 * Use `update_json_docker.sh` to update dockers tags across all json parameter files

+* When building on Apple Silicon macs (newer macs with e.g. the M1 or M2 chipset), ensure that Rosetta is installed: `softwareupdate --install-rosetta`.
+Note that docker software is still somewhat unstable on these devices, so we cannot fully support them.
+We have had the most success by restricting docker desktop to 1 CPU (otherwise builds often churn forever without progress).